nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_FETCH_GET.md

 ## Export Requests State

-Define and export a function named `getRequests` that returns a copy of the requests state.
-Go back to a previous project and look at the functions that return copies of arrays in the `database` module if you've forgotten the syntax.
+Now that you have defined a way to fetch the stored data from the database and set it to your application state, you'll need a function for providing a copy of the requests state -- something you have done multiple times in previous projects.
+Define and export a function named `getRequests` that does just that.
+If you need to, go back to a previous project and look at the functions that return copies of arrays in the `database` module to remind you of the syntax.

 ## Fetch State Before Displaying